 The ATLAS initiative is led by the Vice President, National Treatment Quality Initiatives (NTQI), who is based in NYC, and a team that either works in the NYC office or remotely.

 The Intern will primarily provide data management support to Shatterproof’s ATLAS team based in New York City.
 The part-time, paid intern will work a minimum of 30 hours per week, starting around May 2020.
+This is a temporary position with potential for full-time employment dependent on organization opportunities.

 - Work under Lead Program Coordinator to create and refine lists of in-scope treatment facilities in ATLAS states.